ucsd-cse125-sp20/cse125-sp20-group4/README.md

 ### Audio

-We are using FMOD for the audio engine, which needs to be installed externally.
+We are using FMOD for the audio engine, which needs to be installed externally in order to build the project.

 Download the [FMOD Studio API](https://www.fmod.com/download), install it on your computer, and set an environment variable `FMOD_PATH` to be the path to the directory where FMOD was installed (that directory should contain the `api` directories).